 1 What Flavors Does It Come In?

 It comes in Orange and Summer Cherry flavors.
 Both flavors contain the same amount of NAD+ boosting ingredient, nicotinamide riboside.

 Celltrient Energy has no added sugars.
 I spoke with a registered dietitian at Nestlé who tells me the 3 grams of carbohydrate comes from brown rice syrup and does not count as added sugars.

 Celltrient Energy drink has both milk and soy.
 Nicotinamide riboside was originally discovered in cow's milk.

 5 Is It Celltrient Vegan?

 No. Celltrient Energy contains whey protein.

 The directions call for mixing 1 packet in 8 oz of water.
 You can use more or less water to adjust the taste.
 Drink immediately.

 7 Does Celltrient Cause Flushing?

-Niacin supplements are known to cause an unpleasant flushing of the skin in some people.
-The skin turns red, feels warm and may itch.
+Niacin supplements are known to cause unpleasant flushing of the skin in some people.
+The skin turns red, feels warm, and may itch.
 Since nicotinamide riboside is a form of niacin, does it cause flushing too?
 Human studies do not show this happens.
 I also did not experience flushing during my 30 day experiment with Tru Niagen.

 8 What If My NAD+ Levels Are High?